-The built-in Honeycomb trigger initiates flows when it receives a request from a webhook in Honeycomb.
+The built-in Honeycomb trigger initiates flows when it receives a signal from a Honeycomb alert.

 - Go to the Triggers panel in the palette, expand the App Triggers section and drag the trigger onto the canvas.